Taxi service through the Uber platform will be expanded in Brazil

 The category has even been in Uber’s global portfolio for more than five years and is available in cities in 22 countries, such as Athens, Seoul, Montreal, Sydney or Madrid.
 In 2020 alone, Uber Taxi was launched in 15 new cities, including Tokyo and Prague.

 And the perspective is for growth by merging services.
-In 2021 alone, 122,000 taxi drivers signed up for Uber, representing 3% of all new drivers on the platform that year.
+In 2021 alone, 122,000 taxi drivers registered with Uber, representing 3% of all new drivers on the platform that year.

 “By applying the same technologies that have fueled the growth of the platform, we are optimistic about the impact we can have on this segment.
 Taxis help us unlock new markets.
 They also increase supply.
 In addition, we can merge the use of mobility products.
 For example, 35% of passengers who arrive at Uber via a taxi ride go on to use other Uber products”, reinforces the vice president.